rpt09-mulder/booking/README.md

 ### Data

-### Seeding Script
+#### Seeding Script

-The seeding script will populate the database with 100 records of mockdata.
+The seeding script will generate and populate the database with 100 records of mock listings.

 To run the seeder script from the root directory: